 There’s perhaps no piece of health (or life) advice more universally accepted than “wear sunscreen.”
 And yet, it’s actually a whole lot more complicated than those two simple words might imply.
 Sure, sunscreen helps shield you against skin cancer and other harmful effects of the sun, but the truth is that not all sunscreens are created equal — and some might be seriously harmful to your health.
-In this guide, we look at the dangers of certain products and how to choose a natural or at least more natural sunscreen for you and your loved ones.
+In this guide, we look at sunscreen ingredients to avoid, the best all-natural sunscreen and coral-safe sunscreen, natural sunscreen alternatives, the risks of too much sunscreen, and more.

-Here’s the deal: most sunscreens use chemical UV filters, which are rapidly absorbed by the skin, your body’s largest organ.
-Several appear to be endocrine disruptors, meaning they may interfere with your hormones, which then can then create all sorts of other chronic health issues and diseases.
+Because of this, most sunscreens use chemical UV filters, which are rapidly absorbed by the skin, your body’s largest organ.
+Several of these chemical UV filters appear to be endocrine disruptors, meaning they may interfere with your hormones, which then can then create all sorts of other chronic health issues and diseases.
 According to the World Health Organization, endocrine disruptors are suspected of being associated with:

 altered reproductive function in males and females

 abnormal growth patterns

 neurodevelopmental delays in children

 changes in immune function (compromising your immune system and ability to fight off infections)